 Center/Research Area Affiliations

 Dr. Jurkunas performs corneal and refractive surgery at Mass.
-Eye and Ear, and her two main research areas are the study of the pathogenesis of Fuchs endothelial corneal dystrophy (FECD) with emphasis on the role of oxidative stress in endothelial cell death seen in FECD, and development of cultivated epithelial (stem) cell transplantation for the treatment of limbal stem cell deficiency.
-The latter studies have led to the translational development of stem cell therapy in corneal disorders.
-She is in the process of filing an Investigational New Drug (IND) application to the FDA to perform a Phase I/II study using stem cells and to treat corneal blindness.
+Eye and Ear.
+Her two main research areas include the pathogenesis of Fuchs’ endothelial corneal dystrophy (FECD)—with emphasis on the role of oxidative stress in endothelial cell death—and the development of cultivated epithelial (stem) cell transplantation for the treatment of limbal stem cell deficiency.

 In addition, she teaches residents and fellows about corneal surgical procedures and the diagnosis and clinical management of corneal and refractive conditions.
 Her main clinical areas of expertise are corneal endothelial dysfunction, femtosecond cataract surgery, refractive surgery, and lamellar keratoplasty, including DMEK and complex DSAEK.

 M.D., Cum Laude, University of Louisville (2000)

 Fellowship, Mass.
 Eye and Ear (2004-2006)

 2017: ARVO Foundation/Pfizer Ophthalmics Carl Camras Translational Research Award